 Deciding which type of accessible vehicle to drive or use for transportation is difficult.
-Almost any type of vehicle can be modified to accommodate accessible transportation, but one stands out as the best wheelchair vehicle for families, businesses, or public transportation.
+You can modify almost any type of vehicle to accommodate accessible transportation.
+Read more to learn the best wheelchair vehicle for families, businesses, or public transportation.

-FULL SIZED VANS Most full size conversion vans use a lift rather than a ramp.
+Most full size conversion vans use a lift rather than a ramp.
 Lift systems are significantly more expensive than ramps in addition to the vehicle itself being more expensive than a minivan.
-Full size vans are built on a truck chassis making driving and maneuverability extremely challenging.
-Full size vans have either captain’s chair seating or bench seating that forces the buyer to choose less passenger seating or benches that a caregiver would have to crawl over to get to a passenger.
-Full size vans have very low gas mileage and a high center of gravity making it less stable than a minivan.
+Full size vans are built on a truck chassis, making driving and maneuverability extremely challenging.
+Full size vans have either captain’s chair seating or bench seating.
+This forces the buyer to choose less passenger seating or benches that a caregiver would have to crawl over to get to a passenger.
+Also, full size vans have very low gas mileage and a high center of gravity.
+This makes them less stable than a minivan.
 Most full size vans carry the additional expense of needing the back doors widened to accommodate a lift or ramp and possibly the roof raised.
-Using a ramp is possible with full sized vans, however a kneeling system is required adding thousands to your accessible conversion.
+Using a ramp is possible with full size vans.
+However, this requires a kneeling system, which adds thousands to your accessible conversion.

-SUVS SUVs are stylish, popular, and often coming standard with four wheel drive for off road driving.
-While this feature is nice in the occasional snow storm, the low gas mileage, expensive maintenance, higher insurance rates, and unstable high center of gravity doesn’t really make it worth the trade.
+SUVs are stylish, popular, and often coming standard with four wheel drive for off road driving.
+The low gas mileage, higher insurance rates, and unstable high center of gravity doesn’t make it worth the trade.
 Making an SUV accessible is extremely costly by adding transfer seats, kneeling systems and expensive unreliable hitch mounted lifts.
-While SUVs are as big or bigger than a minivan, most of the cargo space is taken up by bench seating for passengers.
+SUVs are as big or bigger than a minivan.
+However, most of the cargo space is taken up by bench seating for passengers.
 Once you transfer a user out of the chair and onto the seat and store the wheelchair in the relatively small space in the back for cargo, your storage space is cut in half.

-CARS While cars are typically good on gas, easy to drive, and stylish, using one as accessible transportation can be difficult.
-Since they are so low to the ground, transferring out of the wheelchair and into the car can put not only the wheelchair user at risk, but the person assisting at risk for injury.
+While cars are typically good on gas, easy to drive, and stylish, using one as accessible transportation can be difficult.
+Since they're low to the ground, transferring out of the wheelchair and into the car can put the wheelchair user at risk.
+The person assisting at risk for injury as well.
 Using a car requires the use of a foldable wheelchair, a portable wheelchair that does not necessarily offer the same customized comfort amenities as the user’s wheelchair he/she uses all the time.
-Once a portable wheelchair is placed in the trunk, it becomes basically useless with all the space taken up from the chair.
+Once a portable wheelchair goes in the trunk, it's useless with all the space the chair takes up.

-MOTORCYCLES Motorcycles are fun, environmentally friendly vehicles that can be customized to a wheelchair user.
+Motorcycles are fun, environmentally friendly vehicles that can be customized to a wheelchair user.
 Wheelchair users can purchase add on packages to either drive from their chair, slide from their chair onto a common motorcycle seat that is stored inside a lift attached to the back of the bike, or ride in their chair shotgun via a side car.
-While an exhilarating hobby, most area climates are not conducive to year round motorcycle use since you and your chair are exposed to the elements.
-Motorcycle accidents are among the most horrific on the road since they are not surrounded by a metal frame, and they are less visible to other drivers.
-Using a motorcycle for your primary accessible transportation only allows the wheelchair user and possibly one other rider to use it at the same time so the versatility of the vehicle is rather limited.
+While an exhilarating hobby, most area climates are not conducive to year round motorcycle use.
+This is because you and your chair are exposed to the elements.
+Motorcycle accidents are among the most horrific on the road.
+Motorcycles are not surrounded by a metal frame, and they are less visible to other drivers.
+Using a motorcycle for your accessible transportation allows the wheelchair user and possibly one other rider to use it simultaneously.
+This makes the versatility of the vehicle rather limited.